Strengths and Difficulties Questionnaire Procedure

 2.3 SDQ with Education

 If a school suspects that a pupil is experiencing mental health difficulties they should not delay in putting support in place.
-One way in which schools can act on this is to use the SDQ to assist them in taking an overview and making a judgement about whether the pupil is likely to be suffering from a mental health problem, how this might be impacting on their ability and/or readiness to learn and how planning to meet their emotional and mental health well-being can be incorporated into their Personal Education Plan (see Education of Looked After Children Procedure, Personal Education Plan (PEP)).Further guidance is available from: Mental health and Behaviour in schools - Departmental advice for School Staff.
+One way in which schools can act on this is to use the SDQ to assist them in taking an overview and making a judgement about whether the pupil is likely to be suffering from a mental health problem, how this might be impacting on their ability and/or readiness to learn and how planning to meet their emotional and mental health well-being can be incorporated into their Personal Education Plan (see Education of Children with a Social Worker, Looked After and Previously Looked After Procedure, Personal Education Plan (PEP)).Further guidance is available from: Mental health and Behaviour in schools - Departmental advice for School Staff.

 3. Contents of the Questionnaire